salwan333/Salwan_Shauraya_HW-2/README.md

 ## Contributing

-1. did come changes in js
+1. did some changes in js
 2. found all the bugs
 3. fixed the bugs
 4. hw finished